hermeznetwork/docs/docs/introduction/glossary.md

 Thee root node is called the exit root, and it summarizes the state of the Exit Tree.

-## zk-rollup
+## zk-Rollup
-A zk-rollup is a layer 2 construction  which uses the Ethereum blockchain for data storage instead of computation.
+A zk-Rollup is a layer 2 construction  which uses the Ethereum blockchain for data storage instead of computation.
 All funds are held by a smart contract on the main-chain.
 For every batch, a zk-snark is generated off-chain and verified by this contract.
 This snark proves the validity of every transaction in the batch.